If you really want it dead, choose us

 Depending on what plants are present on your site and the treatment method or herbicide that is used, we could attend at different times of the year.
 For most plants, herbicide applications need to be made before the plant has chance to make seeds – so for Himalayan balsam, for example, initial treatments should normally be completed before the end of June.

-Japanese knotweed lives for many years and stores nutrients in its root system; but it does not spread by seed.
-The ideal time to apply herbicide is later in the year – usually from mid-August until just before the plant starts to die back for the winter.
+Japanese knotweed does not spread by seed, and the ideal time to apply herbicide is later in the year – usually from mid-August until just before the plant starts to die back for the winter.

 In most cases, JKSL’s herbicide treatments work by killing the root system of the plant.
 We spray (or inject) the surface growth, but the herbicide moves through the plant’s system and interferes with the plant’s natural processes and cause it to die off.
 With Japanese knotweed, multiple applications are required in order to fully kill off the root system.